|

 Applying equation (1.4.9), we find that when a quantum

-homogeneous Lorentz transformation or equivalently
+homogeneous Lorentz transformation

 acts on